 I never imagined I would be in Geneva, Switzerland, but last week there I was.
-I was no tourist, I was there to testify before a United Nations Committee.
+I was no tourist, I was there to testify before the U.N.
+Committee Against Torture.
 To say this was surreal would be a vast understatement.

 In the two minutes that I was given to address the U.N.’s Committee Against Torture, I fought back tears as I described how a psychotherapist, at the request of my parents, tried to change my sexual orientation through conversion therapy when I was 10 years old.